Consequences of a NJ DWI Conviction

 - Employment issues if the employee is allowed to drive employer-insured vehicles: an insurance carrier may want to exclude or increase the premiums;

 - Current employment if disclosure of the conviction is required by contract, agreement, or employee manual;

 - School teachers may not have their contracts renewed, or may have tenure issues;

-- if caught driving while suspended while suspended for a DWI conviction, there is mandatory jail time, and additional driver’s license suspension;
+- If caught driving while suspended for a DWI conviction, there is mandatory jail time, and additional driver's license suspension;

 - Government Security Clearance review and revocation may be triggered to determine whether the DUI is an indication of the individual being a risk to National Security by the intemperate use or abuse of alcohol;

 - Future convictions for DWI / DUI within ten years will result in enhanced penalties.